In this review, I tested the Cutthroat Broadhead. I really like this company. Everything is made in the USA and they have a great reputation.

 The head did have a bit of edge folding on each side, which would take a little bit of work to sharpen those out.
 But, overall, the head fared pretty well for five shots through the steel plate.

 The “S-cut” made by the Cutthroat makes it more difficult for entry wounds to close up on an animal after impact.
-The S-cut also aids in prying bones apart, allow an arrow to slide through.
+The S-cut also aids in prying bones apart on big game animals like whitetail, mule deer, elk, etc., to allow an arrow to slide through.

 So, overall, the Cutthroat is a very nice head.
 I’ve long considered it to be a great head and putting it through these tests just proves it all the more.